-The combined efforts of the University of Chicago, the Pritzker School of Medicine, and the Department of Orthopedic Surgery have earned the Adult Joint Reconstruction Fellowship program a reputation of distinction for more than 20 years (1994-2017).
-During this time, 32 fellows have achieved the program’s goals and objectives, and successfully graduated to become specialists in adult reconstruction.
+The combined efforts of the University of Chicago, the Pritzker School of Medicine, and the Department of Orthopedic Surgery have earned the Adult Joint Reconstruction Fellowship program a reputation of distinction since 1994.
+During this time, fellows have achieved the program’s goals and objectives, and successfully graduated to become specialists in adult reconstruction.

 The University of Chicago takes pride in treating a large and diverse group of patients with a myriad of complex musculoskeletal disorders.
 The cornerstone to outstanding patient care and service excellence involves an interdisciplinary team approach specific to each individual patient.
 Effective guidelines and application of standards of care has become the vehicle for the achievement of all interdisciplinary efforts.